emad-khaled-dev/Quant-MA-Screener-Israel/README.md

 ## Limitations

-This is a simplified model - real M&A analysis would include:
+This is a simplified model, and so a real M&A analysis would include:
-- Detailed financial statement analysis
+- A detailed financial statement analysis
-- Industry-specific multiples
+- industry-specific multiples
-- Synergy valuations
+- synergy valuations
 - Due diligence factors
 - More sophisticated DCF with projected cash flows

-But for a quick screening tool to identify potential targets, this works pretty well.
+But for a quick screening tool to identify potential targets, this worked pretty well for me !

 ---